Executive compensation: Controversy

 Recently, empirical evidence showed that compensation consultants only further exacerbated the controversy.
 A study of more than 1,000 US companies over six years finds "strong empirical evidence" that executive compensation consultants have been hired as a "justification device" for higher CEO pay.

 Defenders of high executive pay say that the global war for talent and the rise of private equity firms can explain much of the increase in executive pay.
 For example, while in conservative Japan a senior executive has few alternatives to his current employer, in the United States it is acceptable and even admirable for a senior executive to jump to a competitor, to a private equity firm, or to a private equity portfolio company.
 Portfolio company executives take a pay cut but are routinely granted stock options for the ownership of ten percent of the portfolio company, contingent on a successful tenure.
 Rather than signaling a conspiracy, defenders argue, the increase in executive pay is a mere byproduct of supply and demand for executive talent.
 However, U.S. executives make substantially more than their European and Asian counterparts.

+Share repurchases have been criticized for causing misaligned incentives between executive compensation and market capitalization of the company.
+Executive compensation is frequently tied to share price or earnings per share which, due to the decreasing number of shares caused by share repurchasing, is diverging from the market capitalization.